-MATTHEW P. HUGHES, DIRECTOR of OPERATIONS
+MATTHEW P. HUGHES, interim executive DIRECTOR

-Mr. Hughes’ expertise is in building and growing comprehensive fundraising programs.
+Matt's expertise is in building and growing comprehensive fundraising programs.
 He has personally secured over $124 million in gifts throughout his career and worked on teams which have raised billions of dollars for annual & major giving programs as well as capital campaigns.
 Additional areas of expertise include strategic planning, marketing & communications, Board governance and fiscal management alumni affairs.

-Kimberly Lampl, DIRECTOR of programs
+Kimberly Lampl, DIRECTOR of tutoring and special programs

 Born and raised in Cincinnati, OH, Kimberly Lampl has worked with Envision Children since June 2012, managing academic programs, along with administrative duties.
 Kim attended Wyoming City Schools and earned her Bachelor’s degree from Northern Kentucky University in Middle Grades Education, with emphases in Math education for grades 4-9 and Special Education for grades K-12.
 Following graduation, she spent her first year teaching math to grades 3-10 at East End Community Heritage School.